 From the people who brought you The Big Sick and Master Of None comes this anthology series that follows the romantic, heartfelt and inspiring stories of immigrants in America.
 What makes Little America special (aside from the fact that a second season has already been given the green light) is that all of the stories told are inspired by the writer’s own experiences.
 There’s ‘The Manager’ which tells the story of 12-year-old Kabir who is left to run a motel on his own when his parents are deported back to India.
 And your heart will break in ‘The Son’, as we watch Rafiq escape from his home in Syria after his father discovers he is gay only to find a new “family” in the States.
 It drops 17 January.

 From M. Night Shyamalan comes this deliciously dark show.
 Servant follows Philadelphia couple Dorothy and Sean who are in mourning after they tragically lose their baby son Jericho.
 In an effort to ease their grief they find solace in a hyper-realistic therapeutic baby doll that looks like their late son.
 But things start to get weird when Dorothy begins to believe the doll is real and even hires a creepy nanny Leanne to help look after the doll.
 Remember this is a M. Night Shyamalan show so expect things to get seriously messed up.

-Netflix, Neon, Lightbox?
+Netflix, Neon, Disney Plus?
 Whatever you've got, check out the latest list of binge-worthy shows here.

 Image credit: Apple TV+